-- State law requires that every new Oklahoma LLC designates an Oklahoma registered agent that will be available during regular business hours at a physical address within the state.
+- State law requires that every new Oklahoma LLC designate an Oklahoma registered agent that will be available during regular business hours at a physical address within the state.

 - To form a corporation, you need to file your Articles of Incorporation with the Secretary of State’s office.
-The filing fee is one-tenth of one percent (1/10 of 1%) of the Total Authorized Capital (TAC).
+The filing fee is one-tenth of one percent (1/10 of 1%) of the total authorized capital (TAC).
 The TAC is computed by multiplying the number of shares by the par value of each share.
-For example, if the TAC is $50,000 or less than, the fee is $50,000.
+For example, if the TAC is $50,000 or less, the fee is $50,000.
 If the TAC is over $50,000, the filing fee is $1.00 per $1,000.

 - In 2018, banks in Oklahoma issued 54,067 loans under $100,000 while reporting under the Community Reinvestment Act.
 The total value of the loans was $857.1 million.